 Employees and students may make copies of copyrighted materials that fall within the following guidelines.
-Where there is reason to believe the material to be copied does not fall within these guidelines, prior permission shall be obtained from the publisher or producer with the assistance of the administrators, management team or certified staff.
-Employees and students who fail to follow this procedure may be held personally liable for copyright infringement and may be subject to discipline by the Board.
+Where there is reason to believe the material to be copied does not fall within these guidelines, prior permission shall be obtained from the publisher or producer with the assistance of the principal.
+Employees and students who fail to follow this procedure may be held personally liable for copyright infringement and may be subject to discipline by the board.

 Under the “fair use” doctrine, unauthorized reproduction of copyrighted materials is permissible for such purposes as criticism, comment, news reporting, teaching, scholarship or research.
 Under the fair use doctrine, each of the following four standards must be met in order to use the copyrighted document: